 For example, whenever we transfer your personal data out of the EEA, we will ensure similar protection and put in place at least one of these safeguards:

 - We will only transfer your personal data to countries that have been found to provide an adequate level of protection for personal data.

 - We may also use specific approved contracts with our service providers that are based in countries outside the EEA.
 These contracts give your personal data the same protection it has in the EEA .

-- Where we use service providers in the United States, we may transfer personal data to them if they are part of the Privacy Shield scheme, which requires them to provide a similar level of protection of your personal data to what is required in the EEA.
+- Where we use service providers in the United States, we may transfer personal data to them if they are part of the Data Privacy Framework Program, which requires them to provide a similar level of protection of your personal data to what is required in the EEA.

 To find out more about how we safeguard your information as related to transfers contact us on EUPrivacy@vice.com

 What rights do you have in relation to the data we hold on you?